Spikes-2212-Programming-Guild/SpikesLib2/src/main/java/com/spikes2212/path/README.md

 Command bindings for this controller are located in `com.spikes2212.command.drivetrains.command`

-This package is Deprecated and will be deleted in 2026.
+This package is deprecated and will be deleted in 2026.